 Instead, the long straights completely exposed the Renault V10’s shortcomings.
 The team were resigned to fighting for the wooden spoon with the similarly breathless Minardis at the bottom of the timesheets.
 Picture Benetton, a two-time championship winning team struggling to overhaul Minardi, which was armed with a car thrown together in six weeks and a four-year old engine.
 It must have been humiliating for the engineers at Enstone and Viry-Châtillon respectively.

 Fisichella’s race ended on the spot.
-Incredibly, Button was able to continue, but lasted only a few laps more before an oil leak mercifully ended the weekend for Benetton.
+Button was somehow able to continue, but lasted only a few laps more before an oil leak mercifully ended the weekend for Benetton.
 With Jean Alesi scoring a further brace of points for Prost, this meant Benetton were now 10th in the standings, with little immediate prospect of improvement.

 However, steady progress from Renault and a raft of upgrades from Enstone for the final five races of the season helped the team conduct a small turnaround in form – surprisingly, at two of the faster venues on the calendar.